yellowdog/python-examples/README.md

 environment = {DOCKER_USERNAME = "my_user", DOCKER_PASSWORD = "my_password"}
 ```

-#### Bash & Docker without Automatic Processing
+#### Bash, PowerShell & Docker without Automatic Processing

-If the `executable` property is not supplied, the automatic processing above for `bash` and `docker` taskTypes is not applied.
+If the `executable` property is not supplied, the automatic processing described above for `bash`, `powershell` and `docker` taskTypes is not applied.

 ### Task Counts